kubernetes-retired/service-catalog/docs/catalog-restrictions.md

 In this example, a catalog restriction has been defined that specifies that only service plans that have an external name of basic should be selected.
-Catalog restrictions are defined as a set of one or more rules that target either service classes and service plans.
+Catalog restrictions are defined as a set of one or more rules that target service classes and/or service plans.
 These rules have a special format similar to Kubernetes label selectors.

 The rule format is expected to be `<property><conditional><requirement>`